EnduranceCode/endurancetrio-timing-exporter/README.md

 #### Set up the database

+#### Set the MySQL Server Time Zone to UTC+00:00

+[Set MySQL server time zone](https://www.scaler.com/topics/mysql-time-zone/) to UTC+00:00 in your server configuration `my.cnf` file.
+For an Ubuntu server, to open the `/etc/mysql/my.cnf` file, execute the upcoming command.

+    sudo nano /etc/mysql/my.cnf

+If the `my.cnf` file doesn't have the `[mysqld]` section, add it as shown below:

+    [mysqld]
+    default-time-zone='+00:00'

+To apply the changes, restart the MySQL server with the following command:

+    sudo service mysql restart

 ##### Create a MySQL database

 Login into the [MySQL](https://www.mysql.com/) server, replace the ***{LABEL}*** in the below